Geralt0714/BigDataProject/README.md

 #### Run data cleaning process
 `./data_clean.sh`

-In this process, it will create directory ./Data and ./Datacleaned to store the raw data and data files after cleaning<br \>
+In this process, it will create directory ./Data and ./Datacleaned to store the raw data and data files after cleaning

 For more details, see DataInfo.md